AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/flow-step-service.md

 ## Installation URL {#installation-url}

 To begin installation, you'll need to first obtain the URL of the OpenAPI document that defines your service.
 Your service provider should be able to provide this to you and will usually have a URL ending in `/openapi.json`.
 Complete URLs will look something like `https://www.example.com/OpenAPI.json`.
-Once you have this URL, go to the Service Providers menu in your Admin Section.
+Once you have this URL, go to the [!UICONTROL Service Providers] menu in your [!UICONTROL Admin] Section.

-Click **Next** to go to the Enter Service Credentials section.
+Click **[!UICONTROL Next]** to go to the [!UICONTROL Enter Service Credentials section].

    ![](assets/flow-step-service-1.png)